We are working together to prioritize protective health practices, self-care, and care of others.

 - Cooperate with quarantine/isolation requests.

 Department and office operations

-Administrative offices are developing detailed plans for the fall and many will offer both in-person and virtual services.
-As these plans become available, you will find important summary information on this site with links to the details on specific office websites.
+Administrative offices developed detailed plans for the academic year, and many will offer both in-person and virtual services.

-Faculty are working with their academic departments and attending workshops facilitated by the Teaching and Learning Initiative and Career Channels to develop new teaching plans for both fall Mods.
-With the goal of combining flexibility with academic rigor and active participation, their redesigned courses will provide students with changed, but still innovative and engaging learning experiences.
+Faculty have worked with their academic departments and attended workshops facilitated by the Teaching and Learning Initiative and Career Channels to develop new teaching plans for the academic year.
+With the goal of combining flexibility with academic rigor and active participation, their redesigned courses provide students with changed, but still innovative and engaging learning experiences.

-Through July, most faculty and staff are working remotely.
 Some staff whose work requires them to be on campus will continue to do so.
-Housekeepers and facilities staff have been working through the spring and into the summer to clean and disinfect surfaces in all buildings, as well as create new traffic patterns and install protective barriers where needed.
-Security staff continue to be the point of contact if you need to visit campus before returning for the Fall term.
+Housekeepers and facilities staff have been working to clean and disinfect surfaces in all buildings, as well as create new traffic patterns and install protective barriers where needed.
+Security staff continue to be the point of contact if you need to visit campus.
 Notify them before visiting your office or any other campus building.

 Gatherings and events